-1. Academic performance below minimum requirements; a minimum cumulative GPA of 2.5)

-- 2. Behaviors that are inconsistent with the NASW Code of Ethics - 3.
-Violation of criminal, state, or federal law - 4.
-Violation of Policies and Procedures at CMU, in SW program, or in Practice Education at Agency - 5.
+- 1. Academic performance below minimum requirements (a minimum overall cumulative GPA of 2.0; a minimum overall cumulative social work GPA of 2.5) - 2.
+Behaviors that are inconsistent with the NASW Code of Ethics - 3.
+Violation of criminal law - 4.
+Violation of Policies and Procedures at CMU or in Practicum at Agency - 5.
 Academic dishonesty - 6.
 Student misconduct - 7.
 Unexcused or prolonged absences - 8.
-Unexpected life events (i.e., death, divorce, financial or medical issues, etc.) that impair the student's ability to meet required course learning objectives.
+Unexpected life events (i.e., death, divorce, financial or medical issues, etc...) that impair the student's ability to meet required course learning objectives.